vinitgupta4080/llm-training-lab/docs/PROGRESS.md

 - Added durable workspace and project rules that prohibit publishing through `vinitgupta-alation`; stored credentials were not changed.
 - Next: resume Module 1 with a multilingual BPE round-trip and token-count comparison.

+### 2026-07-19 — Multilingual BPE experiment prepared

+- Connected the full lossless path: Unicode text to UTF-8 bytes, ordered BPE encoding, reverse-order merge decoding, then UTF-8 text recovery.
+- Added a step-through revision visual covering each representation in the round trip.
+- Controlled comparison will train merges on an English-heavy corpus and evaluate English, accented Latin, Devanagari, and emoji without changing the learned merge table.
+- Next: learner predicts which evaluation slice receives the largest token-count reduction.

+### 2026-07-19 — Multilingual BPE experiment measured

+- Implemented an inspectable `ByteBPETokenizer` with learned IDs beginning at 259, ordered encoding, reverse-order decoding, unknown-ID validation, and multilingual tests.
+- Measured `banana banana` at 13→3 tokens (76.9% reduction); accented Latin, Devanagari, and repeated emoji each received 0% reduction under the English-only merge table.
+- All four slices round-tripped exactly, and all 16 automated tests passed.
+- Learner's emoji prediction was falsified: evaluation-time repetition does not create a rule absent from the tokenizer's training data.
+- Next: learner explains the result, then profile runtime scaling with the merge count.

+### 2026-07-19 — BPE cost-scaling benchmark prepared

+- Added a controlled benchmark for merge budgets 0, 5, 10, 20, and 40 with fixed training and
+  evaluation text, warmup, explicit repetitions, median latency, vocabulary, and token counts.
+- Added an adjustable revision visual linking merge count to vocabulary and naive scan passes.
+- Benchmark remains unexecuted until the learner records four directional predictions.
+- Next: learner predicts the direction of all four metrics.

+### 2026-07-19 — BPE scaling predictions recorded

+- Learner predicted that training latency, encoding latency, and vocabulary size increase with merge budget, while token count decreases for familiar evaluation text.
+- Next: execute the unchanged benchmark and inspect monotonicity, plateaus, and measurement noise.

+### 2026-07-19 — BPE cost scaling measured

+- Learner correctly predicted the broad directions: training time, encoding time, and vocabulary increased, while familiar-text token count decreased.
+- Measured budgets 0/5/10/20/40; the final request learned only 28 rules because no further pair remained, so vocabulary reached 287 rather than 299.
+- Familiar evaluation text compressed 1,499→401→203→104 tokens, then plateaued at 104; later rules did not match that evaluation slice.
+- Added an interactive measured-results explorer.
+All 16 automated tests still pass.
+- Next: learner explains both plateaus, then finish Module 1 profiling/checkpoint evidence.

+### 2026-07-19 — Module 1 completed

+- Learner explained UTF-8 byte coverage, BPE pair counting and ordered merges, the difference between training and encoding, reverse-order decoding, and training-versus-evaluation effects.
+- Implemented BPE training, encoding, decoding, reserved-ID safety, unknown-ID failure handling, and a reusable multilingual byte-BPE tokenizer.
+- Controlled multilingual comparison and merge-scaling profile provide correctness, quality, timing, vocabulary, and token-count evidence.
+All 16 tests pass.
+- Consolidated the final theory, measured cost results, and self-checks into the Module 1 interactive revision checkpoint and Git-tracked standalone page.
+- Module 2 starts next with scalar slopes, gradients, and why optimization needs them.
 - Added assertions using byte IDs for `banana`.
 - Next: implement pair counting and proceed one failing assertion at a time.